Monitoring

 • The Cluster section gives a high-level summary of the cluster status.

-• The Process section details resource consumption (CPU, memory) and JVM metrics for each Alluxio component.
+• The Process section shows resource consumption (CPU, memory) and JVM metrics for each component.

-• Other sections provide detailed metrics for specific components like the coordinator and workers.
+• Additional sections provide detailed metrics for the coordinator, workers, and cache.

 Process Availability — ETCD